Holmes County, Ohio

-Holmes County is a county located in the U.S. state of Ohio.
-As of the 2020 census, the population was 44,223.
+Holmes County is a county in the U.S. state of Ohio.
+As of the 2020 Census, the population was 44,223.
 Its county seat is Millersburg.
 The county was formed in 1824 from portions of Coshocton, Tuscarawas and Wayne counties and organized the following year.
 It was named after Andrew Holmes, an officer killed in the War of 1812.

 Holmes County, which was about 42% Amish in 2010, and 48% in 2020, has the highest concentration of Amish in the world, which draws many visitors to the county.
-The Holmes Amish settlement (which also includes Amish from the neighbouring counties, such as: Wayne, Coshocton, Tuscarawas and Stark) is the second biggest one in the world (after the Lancaster County, Pennsylvania) and numbered 37,770 people in 2021.
+The Holmes Amish settlement, which also includes Amish from neighboring counties, is the second-largest in the world after Lancaster County, Pennsylvania, and numbered 37,770 people in 2021.

 History

 Holmes County was formed on January 20, 1824, from portions of Coshocton, Tuscarawas and Wayne counties.
-It was named after Major Andrew Holmes, a fatal casualty in the Battle of Mackinac Island.
+It was named after Major Andrew Holmes, who was killed in action at the Battle of Mackinac Island.